devonjones/openforge-tutorials/sets/README.md

 Because I'm making a ton of tiles, I built a simple spray paint booth.
 What I did was go get some flat cardboard (from say an amazon box), and a plastic crate (like [this one](https://www.lowes.com/pd/Style-Selections-Bella-30-Gallon-Clear-Tote-with-Standard-Snap-Lid/50149128)).
 Get rid of the lid, add the cardboard on the bottom, and bam, instant spray booth.

 #### Drill Press
 Printing isn't always clean.
 In many cases, magnet holes will end up with stringing, gunk or other bits of plastic in them.
 I use a benchtop drill press with a 15/64" or 6mm drill bit.
-This is not strictly necessary, it's totally aa nice to have.
+This is not strictly necessary, it's totally nice to have.
 You don't need anything nice, you can just the cheap-o model from [Harbor Freight](https://www.harborfreight.com/8-in-5-speed-bench-drill-press-60238.html) or [Amazon](http://amzn.to/2EuS5ad).
 I find a ton of use for my drill press, unrelated to OpenForge.
 If you have the space, I recommend one.
 If not, you can still do this with any drill, it's just easier with a drill press.

 ## Sets